Health and Medicine

-Application Domain Leader: Andrew Bean
+Application Domain Leader: Kristie Jenkins

 Maintenance of good health, along with prevention and treatment of disease, is an enormous public and private expense in Australia.
 Synthetic biology has very significant potential to improve human and animal health through novel preventative treatments such as vaccines, diagnostics approaches, such as synthetic biology-enabled reporter systems, and therapeutics, such as antivirals and genetic therapies.
 Moreover, uptake of advanced technologies in health is much higher for medical applications than in other areas.
 The potential for impact using synthetic biology in the Health and Medicine area is therefore very high.

 The Health and Medicine Application domain is directed towards development of advanced vaccines, therapeutics, diagnostics, and the bio-manufacturing of these reagents.
 We support novel, technology-enabled approaches to improve current methods and to develop entirely new approaches for innovative human and animal health solutions.
 As our technologies deal directly with human and animal application systems, we work closely with the Maximising Impact Application Domain to examine social acceptance and ensure adequate consultation for adoption of these new technologies.